zeroluck/docs/sources/reference/ldap-schema/index.md

  * __oxSourceAttribute__ Source Attribute for this Attribute
  * __seeAlso__
  * __urn__ None
- * __gluuLdapAttributeName__ Used by oxAuth and oxTrust to specify the LDAP attribute of the name.
  * __oxAuthClaimName__ Used by oxAuth in conjunction with gluuLdapAttributeName to map claims to attributes in LDAP.

 ### Objectclass gluuGroup